Academic Year 2023-2024

 The final exam consists of a project written under the supervision of a professor/expert, discussed before a special commission appointed by the Board of Directors of the Master.

 The lessons will be taken at the Department of Sociology and Social Research at the University of Trento.
-Due to Covid-19 emergengy, the Master will be completely online.
+Teaching activities will take place online, in synchronous mode.

 Registration fee and scholarships